 “It does pose a huge challenge for us,” Wiehager emphasises.
 The new name is to be quickly established among colleagues in the Group, international art experts, and the general public.
-To this end, the head of the art collection and her team have prepared a complex exhibition programme for 2022.
 With intensive communication, she wants to get the message across to the art and culture scene in particular: “The Daimler Art Collection was neither dissolved nor abandoned.
 It’s still here.
 And it’s continuing its work with the same high level of commitment – now just under the new name: the ‘Mercedes-Benz Art Collection."

 Mercedes-Benz Art Collection

 The change of name to Mercedes-Benz Group AG will also affect the renowned art collection of the former Daimler AG: The Daimler Art Collection is becoming the Mercedes-Benz Art Collection.
 Nothing will change about its orientation as a fixed, avantgarde star in the night sky of art.
 On the contrary, Director Renate Wiehager and her team have a lot planned.

 One of the 100 most important corporate collections worldwide